 Table.1: Classification of Investigational New Drugs

-Class A• This class should contain all investigational use drugs which are under the preliminary experimental stage.
+Class A | • This class should contain all investigational use drugs which are under the preliminary experimental stage. • These drugs are restricted to use only by the principal investigator. |

-Class B• This class of investigational drugs has passed through the preliminary experimental research stage.
-In this class, the investigational drugs are supplied to the pharmacy department by the principal investigator and are only dispensed after obtaining his written prescription which is duly signed.
+Class B | • This class of investigational drugs has passed through the preliminary experimental research stage.
+In this class, the investigational drugs are supplied to the pharmacy department by the principal investigator and are only dispensed after obtaining his written prescription which is duly signed. |

-Class C• This class of investigational drugs is approved by the USP, NF, or passed by the Federal FDA for use and sale as a commercial concern.
-These drugs may be used only in hospital setup for their patients under the supervision of medical staff after fulfillment of a specific procedure
+Class C | • This class of investigational drugs is approved by the USP, NF, or passed by the Federal FDA for use and sale as a commercial concern.
+These drugs may be used only in hospital setup for their patients under the supervision of medical staff after fulfillment of a specific procedure |

-Class D• These classes of drugs have been accepted for use in the hospital and are listed in the hospital formulary.
+Class D | • These classes of drugs have been accepted for use in the hospital and are listed in the hospital formulary. |

 Statement of Principles Involved in The Use of Investigational Drugs